njhnny/age-calculator/README.md

 or

-Navigate to the project's github page in your browser and download the code using the green button in the top right corner.
+* Navigate to the project's github page in your browser and download the code using the green button in the top right corner.

+* Next, confirm that you're in the project's root directory.
+Install webpack with the command (npm install.)

 ### View Online
 https://github.com.io/njhnny/age-calculator
 ### Specs